Kingdom of Kaupelan

 The predominantly Hindu influence became stronger in the following centuries.
 The first written records, made in palm leaves and bronze sheets, appeared in the island of Kiwangar.
 The oldest records, written in the 10th century, are chronicles about a legendary raja, sri raja Singhaatman ("the soul of the lion").

 Temples were raised and cities flourished everywhere devoted to the maritime trade.
-The realm of Walmaheol was established in the southwest of Wisanu, as well as Tjamwadulan, in the north of Nilau and Kaotamakuwa ("the city of the strong people"), in the south of Kiwangar.
-The cultivation of rice, the breeding of cattle and the extraction of the native sandalwood and nutmeg prospered.
-The trade was established especially with the Javanese maritime empire of Majapahit.
+The realm of Walmaheol was established in the southwest of Wisanu, as well as Tjanwadulan, in the north of Nilau and Kotamakuwa ("the city of the strong people"), in the south of Kiwangar.
+The cultivation of rice and the extraction of the native sandalwood and nutmeg prospered.
+The trade was established with other kingdoms in the Indonesian archipelago.

-One Makuwa record of the beginning of the 13th century reports the occurrence of a terrible earthquake that destroyed the Wisnupuran ("the Vishnu temple") in the east of Kaotamakuwa.
+One Makuwa record of the beginning of the 13th century reports a terrible earthquake that destroyed Wisnupuran ("the Vishnu temple") in the east of Kotamakuwa.